-The Lazarus Project is my latest hardware project, rebuilding my first PC!
+The Lazarus Project is my latest hardware project (as of early 2018), rebuilding my first PC!
 I got this idea after watching a bunch of retro computing videos and remembering that I *actually still have some of the parts*.
 I’m going to make a video series out of the project, and I’m hoping to relive some childhood memories of both playing games and fighting with uncooperative hardware.

 Wait… what?
 And why?

 I’m rebuilding my first PC, using original parts where possible.
 I’m making a series of videos and posts documenting the process, and then I’m going to try some old games and software.

 It’s not going to be an entirely accurate replica.
 Some of the original parts are gone, so I’ll have to use substitutes.
 There are a few upgrades I’d like to try, with parts that were around but I never had at the time.
 And a few parts will be all modern for various reasons.

 I realize I can run most of the software I had at the time under various forms of emulation, and in fact I’ve already been doing so.
 I want to see what the experience was really like on the hardware of the time, warts and all, and that can only be done this way.
 I find this stuff interesting, and I hope others will too (you’re reading this, aren’t you?), so I’ll be documenting it as much as possible.